Case Study 01 // Component reviews UK service firm

 Evidence Trail · IDs Tied to Every Claim

-Every severity, impact, and recommended fix is tied to an evidence ID: selector, count, snippet, screenshot, or test result.
+Every severity, impact, and recommended fix is tied to an evidence ID: a screenshot, a test result, a code snippet, or a line-by-line count of issues.
 The defensibility of the findings sits in that evidence trail.
 The defensibility of the time saved sits in the comparison below.

 What surprised me building this